Listen Now: Cheapest Siding Options Explained

 Q: Can I paint vinyl siding if I want to change the color?

 A: Yes.
 You’ll need a paint specifically formulated for vinyl, and proper preparation (cleaning, priming) is crucial.
-Painted vinyl may need refreshes every 5–10 years, so keep that in mind.
+Painted vinyl may need refreshes every 5–10 years.

 Q: Are there eco-friendly cheap siding options?